joechrisellis/lsp-format-modifications.nvim/README.md

-Adding support for a new VCS is fairly simple (see [this PR](https://github.com/joechrisellis/lsp-format-modifications.nvim/pull/3) for an example) — pull requests supporting new VCSsan example are very welcome.
+Adding support for a new VCS is fairly simple (see [this PR](https://github.com/joechrisellis/lsp-format-modifications.nvim/pull/3) for an example) — pull requests are very welcome.

 ## Tested language servers